What Is Bonus Tolerance In GD & T: How To Calculate Bonus Tolerance

 Does bonus Tolerance reduce part cost?

-Yes, it does as we are giving more flexibility to manufacturer to increase the tolerance zone
+Yes, it does as we are giving more flexibility to the manufacturer to increase the tolerance zone

 Is there any bonus tolerance symbol